 I can’t penalize T-Rex Cafe for the shortcomings of science, though, and this burger deserves accolades for being surprisingly good.
 It’s not the leanest burger ever, but it tastes fresh and is plenty juicy, making it a great, safe option at T-Rex Cafe.
 (Note that these are the same thing, the Megasaurus Burger is simply “Mammoth-sized.”)

 Spicy Jackfruit-Carnitas Burger – Served in the Centertown Market Food Court at Caribbean Beach Resort, this plant-based “burger” is topped with spicy jackfruit, bbq mushrooms, cabbage slaw, and chipotle mayonnaise.
+(Over the course of Summer 2022, this same burger will be added to many more menus throughout food courts at Walt Disney World.)

 Ultimately, there are dozens of delicious burgers at Walt Disney World, and I’ll continue to sample them all–for very important research.
 However, that covers it–for now–when it comes to my favorite burgers at Walt Disney World.
 Hundreds have entered (my stomach), few have emerged to take their place on this honorable list.